anthano/psycourse/.github/ISSUE_TEMPLATE/enhancement.md

 ---

 name: Enhancement
-about: Suggest an idea for psycourse
+about: Suggest an idea for psycourse_py
 title: "ENH:"
 labels: "enhancement"